urbit/docs.urbit.org/content/system/kernel/clay/guides/marks/writing-marks.md

 Our diff format will be a `(urge:clay (list @t))`, and we'll use some `differ` functions from `zuse.hoon` like `+loss`, `+lusk` and `+lurk` to produce diffs and apply patches.

-The [csv.hoon library](/reference/arvo/clay/marks/examples#libcsv-utilshoon) we imported also contains a `+csv-join` function which we'll use in the `+join` arm, just to save space here.
+The [csv-utils.hoon library](/system/kernel/clay/guides/marks/examples#libcsv-utilshoon) we imported also contains a `+csv-join` function which we'll use in the `+join` arm, just to save space here.

 Here's the new `%csv` `mark` defintion: